YasinsSE/task-manager/README.md

 - **Custom Exceptions:** The system raises appropriate exceptions, such as `CustomNotFoundException`, to handle cases where users or tasks are not found.
 - **Task Duplication Checks:** The system prevents the creation of duplicate tasks for the same user, ensuring task uniqueness.
 - **Past Due Date Checks:** Tasks cannot be assigned a due date in the past, preventing unrealistic task deadlines.
+- **Graceful Deletion:** Deleting users and tasks is handled gracefully, with appropriate error messages returned in case of issues.

 ## Project Structure